vkarlsen/koeight/modules/minion/guide/minion/tasks.md

 	class Minion_Task_Demo extends Minion_Task

 The `@` tags in the class comments will also be displayed in a human readable format.
 When writing your task comments, you should specify how to use it, and any parameters it accepts.

+# Using links

+If the output task contains links which are generated using the build in URL functions you should configure the domain name for the task.
+The `Minion_Task::set_domain_name()` method takes care of this.

+There are two options to set the domain:

+ - As an argument of the function `Minion_Task::set_domain_name('https://www.example.org')`.
+ - Using the site configuration: add the configuration parameter `minion_domain_name` to the `site.php` config file (`'minion_domain_name' => 'https://www.example.org'`) and call the method in your task without an argument `Minion_Task::set_domain_name()`.